HHS/TANF-app/tdrs-backend/tdpservice/parsers/go-parser/docs/PARSER_ARCHITECTURE.md

     "go-parser/internal/schema"
 )

+// Accumulator collects records into Batches based on the AccumulatorConfig.
+//
+// The accumulator handles four modes based on key_fields and batch_size:
+//   - key_fields set, batch_size=0:  Group by key, emit each group as its own Batch
+//   - key_fields set, batch_size=N:  Group by key, batch N groups together
+//   - key_fields empty, batch_size=N: Each record is a group, batch N groups together
+//   - key_fields empty, batch_size=0: Each record is its own Batch (per-record mode)
-// Accumulator groups records by case key for positional files with case grouping. type Accumulator struct {
+type Accumulator struct {
     spec     *filespec.FileSpec
     detector *RecordTypeDetector

-    // groups holds case groups indexed by key groups map[string]*CaseGroup

-    // groupedSchemas is a set of schema names that participate in grouping groupedSchemas map[string]bool
+    // Configuration derived from spec
+    hasKeyFields   bool
+    batchSize      int
+    groupedSchemas map[string]bool

+    // State for key-based grouping
+    groups map[string]*RecordGroup

+    // State for batching
+    pendingGroups []*RecordGroup
+    batchCounter  int
 }

 // NewAccumulator creates an accumulator for the given file specification. func NewAccumulator(spec *filespec.FileSpec, detector *RecordTypeDetector) *Accumulator {
     // Build set of grouped schemas for quick lookup groupedSchemas := make(map[string]bool)
-    for _, name := range spec.Grouping.GroupedSchemas {
+    for _, name := range spec.Accumulator.GroupedSchemas {
         groupedSchemas[name] = true
     }

     return &Accumulator{
         spec:           spec,
         detector:       detector,
-        groups:         make(map[string]*CaseGroup),
+        hasKeyFields:   spec.Accumulator.HasKeyFields(),
+        batchSize:      spec.Accumulator.BatchSize,
         groupedSchemas: groupedSchemas,
+        groups:         make(map[string]*RecordGroup),
+        pendingGroups:  make([]*RecordGroup, 0),
+        batchCounter:   0,
     }
 }

 // Add processes a row from the file.
+//
+// Returns:
+//   - batch: A complete Batch if one is ready (only in non-keyed or per-record mode)
+//   - schema: The detected schema for this row
-// Returns (schema, isGrouped) where isGrouped indicates if the row was added to a case group.
+//   - isAccumulated: true if the row was added to a group (not HEADER/TRAILER)
+//   - err: Any error encountered
+//
+// For key-based grouping, batches are only returned from Drain() after all rows are processed.
+// For non-keyed mode with batch_size > 0, batches are returned as they fill up.
-// Rows that are not grouped (HEADER, TRAILER) are returned for immediate processing. func (a *Accumulator) Add(row decoder.Row) (*schema.CompiledSchema, bool, error) {
+// For per-record mode (no keys, batch_size=0), each row returns its own batch. func (a *Accumulator) Add(row decoder.Row) (batch *Batch, sch *schema.CompiledSchema, isAccumulated bool, err error) {
-    // Detect which schema this row belongs to sch, err := a.detector.Detect(row)
+    // Detect which schema this row belongs to sch, err = a.detector.Detect(row)
     if err != nil {
-        return nil, false, err
+        return nil, nil, false, err
     }

-    // Check if this schema participates in grouping schemaName := sch.RecordType
+    // Check if this schema participates in accumulation schemaName := sch.RecordType
-    if !a.groupedSchemas[schemaName] {
+    if len(a.groupedSchemas) > 0 && !a.groupedSchemas[schemaName] {
-        // Not grouped (e.g., HEADER, TRAILER) - return for immediate processing return sch, false, nil
+        // Not accumulated (e.g., HEADER, TRAILER) - return for immediate processing return nil, sch, false, nil
     }

+    line := RawLine{Row: row, Schema: sch}

+    if a.hasKeyFields {
+        // Key-based grouping mode
+        return a.addWithKey(line, sch)
+    }

+    // Non-keyed mode: each record is its own group return a.addWithoutKey(line, sch)
+}

+// addWithKey handles rows when key_fields is configured.
+// Groups are accumulated in memory and only returned via Drain(). func (a *Accumulator) addWithKey(line RawLine, sch *schema.CompiledSchema) (*Batch, *schema.CompiledSchema, bool, error) {
     // Extract the grouping key
-    key, rptMonth, caseNum, err := a.extractKey(row)
+    key, rptMonth, caseNum, err := a.extractKey(line.Row)
     if err != nil {
-        return nil, false, fmt.Errorf("line %d: failed to extract key: %w", row.LineNum(), err) }
+        return nil, nil, false, fmt.Errorf("line %d: failed to extract key: %w", line.Row.LineNum(), err) }

-    // Get or create the case group group, exists := a.groups[key]
+    // Get or create the group
+    group, exists := a.groups[key]
     if !exists {
-        group = &CaseGroup{
+        group = &RecordGroup{
             Key:          key,
             RptMonthYear: rptMonth,
             CaseNumber:   caseNum,